apache/flink-web/_posts/2020-07-14-application-mode.md

 [^2]: Support for Kubernetes will come soon.

-In Flink-1.11, we introduce options that allow the user to:
+In Flink 1.11, we introduce options that allow the user to:

- 1. specify a remote path to a directory where YARN can find the Flink distribution binaries, and
+ 1. Specify a remote path to a directory where YARN can find the Flink distribution binaries, and

- 2. specify a remote path where YARN can find the user jar.
+ 2. Specify a remote path where YARN can find the user jar.

 For 1., we leverage YARN’s distributed cache and allow applications to share these binaries.
 So, if an application happens to find copies of Flink on the local storage